-Regular Bedtime - One of the best things that you can do for yourself is to establish a regular time to put yourself to bed for sleep and a regular time to wake up and get up out of bed for the day.
-Regularity and consistency is what the body thrives on, but make sure this regularity is one that is actually in line with or as close as possible to the natural rhythm of the body, in other words the 9pm mark for adults.
+- Regular Bedtime – One of the best things that you can do for yourself is to establish a regular time to put yourself to bed for sleep and a regular time to wake up and get up out of bed for the day.
+Regularity and consistency are what the body thrives on, but make sure this regularity is one that is actually in line with or as close as possible to the natural rhythm of the body, in other words, the 9 pm mark for adults.

-Wind Down - Another thing that can support proper sleep tremendously is to have a wind down period in the evening that starts a good few hours before going to bed (incidentally some people may need this wind down period to be longer).
-This wind down period is best to include activities that are non-stimulating and calming, such as having a bath, stroking your pets, going for a quiet sunset walk etc. Contrary to popular belief, activities such as watching TV, listening to music or radio and reading books are generally quite stimulating mentally and so are not that conductive to quality sleep.
+- Wind Down – Another thing that can support proper sleep tremendously is to have a wind-down period in the evening that starts a good few hours before going to bed (incidentally some people may need this wind-down period to be longer).
+This wind-down period is best to include activities that are non-stimulating and calming, such as having a bath, stroking your pets, going for a quiet sunset walk etc. Contrary to popular belief, activities such as watching TV, listening to music or radio and reading books are generally quite stimulating mentally and so are not that conducive to quality sleep.

-Environment - Keep your bedroom purely for sleep and rest.
-The bedroom should ideally not be a place for TV or other stimulating activities as this creates an environment that is not conductive for the body’s shut down time.
+- Environment – Keep your bedroom purely for sleep and rest.
+The bedroom should ideally not be a place for TV or other stimulating activities as this creates an environment that is not conducive for the body’s shut downtime.
 When we consistently keep a space for sleep only, then this encourages the body to wind down whenever that area is accessed.

-Herbal medicines can play an important part in supporting proper sleep patterns.
-Some herbs that are calming for the body and support the wind down period in preparation for sleep include Chamomile, Lemon Balm and Valerian.
+- Herbal medicines can play an important part in supporting proper sleep patterns.
+Some herbs that are calming for the body and support the wind-down period in preparation for sleep include Chamomile, Lemon Balm and Valerian.
 These herbs are non-stimulating and help to lull the body into its nocturnal rhythm.
-Of course it is important not to place unnecessary demands on a herbal mixture and to still work with all other areas that support with sleep.
+Of course, it is important not to place unnecessary demands on a herbal mixture and to still work with all other areas that support sleep.